influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

     1. Imports required packages.

-    2. Defines a `dbWrite()` function that does the following:
+    2. Defines a `WriteLineProtocol()` function that does the following:

-        1. Calls the `influxdb2.NewClientWithOptions()` with InfluxDB URL, API token, and options to create client.
+        1. To instantiate the client, calls the `influx.New(influx.Configs)` function and passes the InfluxDB URL, database token, and [timestamp precision](/influxdb/cloud-dedicated/reference/glossary/#timestamp-precision) for writing data to {{% cloud-name %}}.

-            **Because the timestamps in the sample line protocol are in second precision, the example passes `DefaultOptions.SetPrecision(time.Second)`
-            for the `precision` option in order to set the timestamp precision to seconds.**

-        2. Calls the `writeClient.WriteAPIBlocking()` method to
-            create a `writeAPI` client configured to write to the bucket (the method requires an `org` argument, but InfluxDB ignores it).
+        2. Defines a deferred function that closes the client when the function returns.

         3. Defines an array of line protocol strings where each string represents a data record.

-        4. Iterates through the array of line protocol and calls the write client's `WriteRecord()` method to write each line of line protocol separately to InfluxDB.
+        4. Iterates through the array of line protocol and calls the write client's `Write()` method to write each line of line protocol separately to InfluxDB.

-    3. Defines a `main` function that executes the `dbWrite` function for the module.

-5. In your terminal, enter the following command to install the packages listed in `imports`:
+4. In your editor, create a `main.go` file and enter the following sample code that calls the `WriteLineProtocol()` function:

-    ```sh
-    go get ./...
+    ```go
+    package main

+    // Module main function
+    func main() {
+      WriteLineProtocol()
+    }
     ```

-6. To execute the module and write the line protocol to your {{% cloud-name %}} bucket, enter the following command:
+5. In your terminal, enter the following command to install the packages listed in `imports`, build the `influxdb_go_client` module, and execute the `main()` function:

     ```sh
-    go run ./write.go
+    go mod tidy && go build && go run influxdb_go_client
     ```

+    The program writes the line protocol to your {{% cloud-name %}} bucket.

 {{% /influxdb/custom-timestamps %}}
 <!------------------------------- END GO CONTENT ------------------------------>
 {{% /tab-content %}}